Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: Detecting and Reconstructing the Signal using a Template Bank

 \subsection{Reconstructing the Signal}

+The reconstructed signal is defined as the template that yields the highest $\SNR_n$. {Fig.~\ref{fig:reconstructed} shows the recovered signals for two arbitrary events for the three models considered in this work.
+The recovered $\SNR_n$ values lie above our detection threshold of $\SNR_n = 6$ in all cases.
+The match values $m(s, h_\mathrm{rec})$ between the injected signal and the recovered templates lie between $0.14$ and $0.29$.
+Note that the match is computed for a fixed observer direction and does not include the antenna response at the injection's sky position, while $\SNR_n$ does.
+Therefore, a recovery with a higher $\SNR_n$ can correspond to a slightly lower match (or vice versa).

+For the s15.01 model, the recovered templates for the two events have nearly identical parameters and capture the main signal component visible in the signal spectrogram in the first second of the waveform.
+For D25, the two recovered templates differ in their precise parameter values but both lie in the same region of the bank and pick up the rising-frequency feature visible in the D25 signal between $\sim 0.1$ and $\sim 0.4$~s.
+The templates that match the signal from model s15fr have small $a$ and $b$ values, which indicate that the template picks up part of the SASI signal and potentially some of the emission at higher frequencies.}

-The reconstructed signal is defined as the template that yields the highest $SNR_n$.
-We show the distribution of reconstructed $a$ and $b$ values (the input parameters of our templates) in Fig.~\ref{fig:rec}.
-The left panel of Fig.~\ref{fig:rec} corresponds to an injection distance of 1 kpc and the right panel shows the results for signals injected at a distance of 2 kpc.
-The blue bars in the main plot show the reconstructed $a$ values and the green bars in the inset represent the reconstructed $b$ values.
+{It is clear from Fig.~\ref{fig:reconstructed} that the pipeline recovers a range of values for the underlying template parameters. } We show the distribution of reconstructed $a$ and $b$ values in Figs.~\ref{fig:rec_d25}, \ref{fig:rec_s15}, and \ref{fig:rec_s15fr}.
+In each figure, the rows correspond to the three observer directions considered in the analysis.
+For the s15.01 and D25 models, the left column shows results for an injection distance of 1 kpc, while the right column corresponds to 2 kpc.
+For the s15fr model, only a single column is shown since our pipeline essentially failed to detect the signal from model s15fr at 2 kpc.
+In each panel, the blue bars in the main plot represent the reconstructed $a$ values, while the green bars in the inset show the reconstructed $b$ values.
+Here, $a$ and $b$ determine the time evolution of the central frequency of the template, $f_c(t) = at + b$ (see Section~\ref{sec:templates}).
 For both the main panels and the insets, the $y$-axis gives the relative frequency of a reconstructed value, defined as the number of events reconstructed with a given parameter divided by the total number of recovered events.

-For both distances, we see from Fig.~\ref{fig:rec} that the majority of events are reconstructed with an $a$-value around 2250: close to 60\% of the events at 1 kpc and around 35\% of the events at 2 kpc.
-A $b$-value of 100 is reconstructed in more than 50\% of the cases for both distances.
-From Fig.~\ref{fig:spec}, we estimate the true slope of the high-frequency component of the signal to be approximately 2700 Hz/s.
-Therefore, our method underestimates the true value of the slope by at least 450 or roughly 15\%. \cite{Casallas-Lagos_23} used machine learning techniques to recover the time-frequency evolution of signals injected at galactic distances and reconstructed GW bursts using the excess energy pipeline \textsc{Coherent WaveBurst}\,\citep{klimenko_16,klimenko_21}.
-The errors (for example, the standard deviation) reported by \cite{Casallas-Lagos_23} are similar to the errors reported in this work.
-However, \cite{Casallas-Lagos_23} studied a larger set of signals and their reported errors depended on the signal in question.